carlosjhr64/l4d2-observer/README.md

 * There is no tolerance for chat, not even with pardons
 * After 3 kicks, a player(troll) will be kicked on any FF or exposure
-* On a vote call, the last player will be kicked unless played least 3 minutes
+* On a vote call, last player will be kicked unless played at least 3 minutes
 * Unless in expert mode, last player gets kicked every 3 minutes
 * A vote to kick will also kick the last player